aydrian/dominos-cli-workshop/workshop/part-4.md

 We also prompt the user to enter a state when they need to update their profile.
 Let's make the same change to the `getUpdatesFromPrompt()` function in the [`src/commands/profile/update.ts`](../src/commands/profile/index.ts) file.

 Can you tell what's happening in this function?
-If not, try highlighting it and asking Tabnine to explain by using `/explain-code` in the chat.
+If not, try highlighting it and asking Tabnine to explain it by using `/explain-code` in the chat.

 > [!NOTE]
-> You can reuse the list from above by exporting the `stateChoices` array and adding `import {stateChoices} from './index.js'` to the top of the update command file.
+> You can reuse the above list by exporting the `stateChoices` array and adding `import {stateChoices} from './index.js'` to the top of the update command file.

 Your result should look similar to the solution below: